Raccoon captivates internet with Minnesota skyscraper climb

-(CNN) -- As the US slept, a small raccoon who first captured the attention of Minnesota, and then the world, did something remarkable.
+As millions across the US slept, a small raccoon who first captured the attention of Minnesota, and then the world, did something remarkable.

 He made it to the roof.

-About 2.30 a.m. a grainy live feed from the scene showed a shadowy figure scurrying up and over the top of a 25-story building, prompting an almost audible sigh of relief from the internet.
+At about 2:30 a.m. local time, a grainy live feed from St. Paul showed a shadowy little figure scurrying up and onto the top of a 25-story building, prompting an almost audible sigh of relief from the internet.

 Not prepared to take a hint, it headed to the neighboring UBS tower -- one of the tallest buildings in the city.